 The sculptures were made primarily from materials salvaged from the landfill along with a few new materials.

 What David loves about the Quigley Landfill, and hopes to honour through this work, is the role it plays as public spectacle (he often takes visitors there as part of his “Sights of the Klondike” tour), unintentional site of education about waste and waste management, and incredible source for creative recycling/ up cycling.
 As a new chapter, this installation builds and expand upon the overarching theme of the series that deals with the often unseen intimate relationships we have with our environment on a day-to-day basis.

 About the Artist

-David Curtis is an off grid dwelling filmmaker, commercial fisher, carpenter and artist who has had the honour and privilege of living in Dawson City, within the Tr’ondëk Hwëch’in Traditional Territories, Yukon for the past 23 years.
+David Curtis is an off grid dwelling filmmaker, commercial fisher, carpenter and artist who has the honour of living within the Tr’ondëk Hwëch’in Traditional Territories, in Dawson City, Yukon.

 David’s art focuses on interweaving the poetic and associative possibilities of projected image, sound and sculpture to explore themes and issues relevant to the philosophical and ideological/ political realms of environmentalism.
 His installations and films are foregrounded in open-ended processes that depend upon the viewer’s experiences, memories and knowledge to complete the work.
 In all aspects of his life he nurtures a close relationship to nature, kairos and laughter.